pks916/pks916/README.md

 - 👋 Hi, I’m Priyanshu
-- 👀 I’m interested in tech
+- 👀 I’m interested in ML
-- 🌱 I’m currently learning DSA in C++, ML
+- 🌱 I’m currently learning DSA in C/C++, Python
 - 💞️ I’m looking to contribute in open source
 - 📫 How to reach me : priyanshue369@gmail.com